 Writing Realistic Spiders

 Spiders have appeared in stories for thousands of years.
-They feature in the mythology of many cultures, and show up regularly in modern science fiction and fantasy (check out this great article by Leah Schnelbach for a rundown of fictional spiders.
+They feature in the mythology of many cultures, and show up regularly in modern science fiction and fantasy.
 Fictional spiders are often the size of dogs or horses and usually portrayed as villains.
 Less commonly, they appear as sidekicks or supporting characters to the protagonist.
 But even life-size spiders are remarkable enough to take centre stage in fiction.
 Here are some fabulous facts about spiders to inspire your fictional arachnids.

 Spider Silk: Space-Age fiber from ancient creatures